cilium/cilium/Documentation/architecture.rst

 Finally we show ingress to local endpoint also with optional overlay network.
 Similar to above socket layer enforcement can be used to avoid a set of policy traversals between the proxy and the endpoint socket.
+If the packet is encrypted upon receive it is first decrypted and then handled through the normal flow.

 .. image:: _static/cilium_bpf_ingress.svg